 Janhvi Kapoor Has A Special Birthday Wish For Her 'Lifeline' Khushi Kapoor

-We all know that Janhvi Kapoor shares a close bond with her younger sibling Khushi Kapoor.
+We all know Janhvi Kapoor shares a close bond with her younger sibling Khushi Kapoor.
 As the latter turns a year old today, the 'Dhadak' actress took to her Instagram page to share a bunch of pictures from their family album to wish the birthday girl.

 Posting the clicks on her social media page, Janhvi wrote, "I'm so proud of you.
 You're my lifeline.
 Happy birthday I miss you so much." (sic)